-Like Blanks Boutique, they offer primarily children’s clothes, lots of them with ruffles!
+Like Blanks Boutique, ARB Blanks offers primarily children’s clothes, lots of them with ruffles!

 I’ve always bought from Blanks Boutique instead of ARB Blanks, though, simply because the pricing for very similar items was less at Blanks Boutique when I started purchasing when my girls were younger.

-Also, the pictures on the Blanks Boutique website are easier to see in more detail, in my opinion.
+Also, the pictures on the Blanks Boutique website were easier to see in more detail at the time.

 That being said, this is another excellent online embroidery blank store that offers all sorts of options if you love embroidering for kids.
 They do have a more comprehensive selection than Blanks Boutique at the time of writing.